 Submissions should be sent by email to:

-The prize will be announced at the beginning of the Spring 2020 semester.
+The prize will be announced in the middle of the Spring 2022 semester.

 Brenna McCaffrey, Anthropology, “Pharmaceuticalizing Abortion: Feminism, Biomedicine, and Reproduction in Ireland”

 Sumru Atuk, Political Science, “Politics of Femicide: ‘Woman’ Making and Women Killing in Turkey”

 Heather Denyer, Theatre